-The practice initially consisted of a consulting room and a reception prior to expansion.
+The practice initially consists of a consulting room and a reception prior to expansion.
 Services include that of a General Practitioner, Medico Legal Services and Ambulance Services.
-The business has grown from turnover of just over R600k at inception to in excess of R3.3 million as at February 2021.
+The business has grown from turnover of just over R600k at inception to in excess of R3.3m as at February 2021.
 With such growth, the entrepreneur identified a need and took the decision to expand the business into a fully-fledged 24-hour medical centre.
-A property was acquired, and the entrepreneur commenced building work with her own funds.
+A property was acquired, and the entrepreneur commenced building work with his own funds.
+The medical centre will house 3 consulting rooms, 2 admission rooms, 1 casualty room, 3 specialist rooms, offices and records room, bathroom facilities and kitchen facilities.

 The entrepreneur approached the NEF in early 2021 to fund the completion of the medical centre.
-The NEF approved funds of R8 million to assist with the completion of the building project, including for equipment, fittings, stock and working capital.
-The medical centre houses 3 consulting rooms, 2 admission rooms, 1 casualty room, 3 specialist rooms, offices and records room, bathroom facilities and kitchen facilities.
-The business staff compliment increased from 22 to 34 once the medical centre became operational.
+The NEF approved funds of R8m to assist with the completion of the building project, including funding for equipment, fittings, stock and working capital.
+The business staff compliment will increase from 22 to 34 once the medical centre is operational.